In this article:

 Even if your condo is FHA-approved, it will still need to meet certain reverse mortgage appraisal requirements.
 During the application process, an FHA-approved appraiser will visit your condo to confirm its value and check that it meets basic health and safety standards.

 If your condo is not FHA-approved, you may still have options.
-Borrowers interested in a reverse mortgage can start the FHA approval process in one of two ways:
+Borrowers interested in a reverse mortgage can start the FHA approval process in one of 2 ways:

 Because the approval process can be detailed, most borrowers work closely with their lender to manage the paperwork and communication with HUD.
 Your lender can tell you what documentation is needed and help ensure the process moves forward smoothly.